We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 Cons:

 If you need a THC-free CBN oil for sleep, we recommend cbdMD’s broad-spectrum PM tincture.
-It combines 40 mg of CBD with 10 mg of CBN per ml and also contains other evidence-based botanicals used to promote sleep: valerian, hops, lemon balm, chamomile, and passionflower, plus melatonin.
+It contains 40 mg of CBD with 10 mg of CBN per ml and other evidence-based ingredients used to support sleep: valerian, hops, lemon balm, chamomile, passionflower, and melatonin.

 Receptra Serious Rest Gummies (Best Gummies)